-Freelancing as a graphic designer isn’t all roses.
-On the contrary, the road is always filled with obstacles, and things will often not work out the way you wanted.
-You might have ‘dry’ spells when clients just aren’t coming your way, or be frustrated by how you aren’t as good as other designers out there.
+Freelancing as a graphic designer is certainly not easy — the road is filled with obstacles and things will often not work out the way you expected.
+You might have ‘dry’ spells when projects just aren’t coming your way, or be frustrated by the feeling that you just aren’t as good as other designers out there.
 In such cases, it’s not unusual to question your competency and whether you will truly find success in this field.
 As such, building self-worth as a graphic designer is important to allow you to have the mental fortitude to weather the various challenges that you will face.

 MONEY AND SUCCESS

-Success to you is probably about how much money you make — and there’s nothing wrong with that.
-After all, you need money in order to live comfortably and keep freelancing as a graphic designer.
-As such, you might be disheartened by your lack of business, especially when you’re just starting out.
-While there’s actually nothing wrong with measuring success based on the money you make — it should only be seen as the first step towards building your self-worth as a freelance graphic designer.
+Success to you is probably about how much money you make, and there’s nothing wrong with that.
+After all, you need money to live comfortably and keep freelancing as a graphic designer.
+As such, it’s easy to get disheartened when you don’t have any projects and aren’t getting paid.
+While there’s nothing wrong with measuring success based on your income — it should only be seen as the first step towards building your self-worth as a freelance graphic designer.

-For a start, look deeper into yourself and discover what you really want as a graphic designer.
-You will find that even with money, there are usually much more basic desires, such as power and independence.
+Think deeply about what you really want as a graphic designer.
+You will find that besides money there are usually other basic desires, such as power and independence.
 Professor Steven Reiss, a well-known American psychologist, proposed a theory on 16 basic desires that guide nearly all human behavior.
 Once you understand what drives you, it will be easier for you to come up with goals and objectives to meet such desires.
 For instance, if you desire power then you might want to consider starting a design agency or becoming a creative director.

-Next, you should realize that you’re brave enough to pursue your dreams, which is something not many people are capable of.
-As long as you don’t give up and keep doing what you love, you will be successful in the end — simply due to the fact that you refuse to be controlled by your insecurities.
+Applaud yourself for being brave enough to pursue your dreams, which is something not many people are capable of.
+As long as you don’t give up and keep doing what you love, success won’t be far behind.

-Furthermore, nothing makes a better teacher than experience.
-You will make mistakes, but always use them as an opportunity for learning and growth.
-It’s also a good idea to take some time off to travel and open your eyes to the world of graphic design.
+Nothing makes a better teacher than experience.
+You will make mistakes in your freelancing journey, but always use every mistake as an opportunity for learning and growth.
+It’s also a good idea to take some time off to travel and expose yourself to the works of graphic designers from around the world.

 THE PROCESS OF BUILDING SELF-WORTH

 Building self-worth is a long process, but be honest with your work and keep pushing yourself every day.
-You will get addicted as you start to improve, and enjoy your work even more.
-Practice doesn’t make perfect, but it can definitely make you great.
-You will never stop getting better unless you give up, and as long as you improve, you will always be above the people who don’t make the effort.
+You will get more motivated as you get better are what you do.
+Remember, as long as you keep improving you will always be ahead of people who don’t make the same effort.

-Over time, you will be able to look back and see how far you have come, as well as all the skills and knowledge you have gained.
-Be encouraged by the fact that you will perform even better if you took on the same project today.
+Over time you will be able to look back and see how far you have come, including all the skills and knowledge you have gained in the process.

-In the process, you have to learn how to avoid procrastination.
+It’s also important to learn how to avoid procrastination.
 As the saying goes, actions speak louder than words.
 You should always be motivated enough to finish the task at hand.
-If you don’t, the guilt and stress of not meeting client expectations will hinder your success.
+If you don’t, the negative implications of not meeting client expectations will hinder your success.

-In addition, you don’t want to obsess over perfection because there is no such thing as perfect.
-You will feel like you’re never good enough, which would destroy your self-worth.
-Instead, put everything you have into producing designs of the highest quality, and people will be more than willing to pay for your services.
+In addition, you don’t want to obsess over perfection because there is no such thing as perfection.
+By pursuing perfection you will feel like you are never good enough, which will destroy your self-worth.
+Instead, focus on doing your best work — people will acknowledge your efforts and be more than willing to pay for your services.

-As you get your work out there, you’re bound to receive feedback, both positive and negative.
-A few people will try to put you down, but almost everyone else will help you improve in one way or another.
-As such, you should view any feedback as a learning experience instead of a blow to your self-worth.
+As you get your work out there you are bound to receive feedback, both positive and negative.
+Some people will try to put you down, but others will help you improve in one way or another.
+As such, try best as you can to view any feedback as a learning experience instead of a blow to your self-worth.

 Similarly, comparing yourself to others is a downward spiral into depression.
-Someone will always be better than you.
-Instead, observe other people’s work and use everything you learn from them, and use that newfound knowledge to help you improve as a graphic designer.
+There will always be someone better than you.
+Instead, observe other people’s work, learn from them, and use that newfound knowledge to help you improve as a graphic designer.

-You should also surround yourself with people that will motivate you towards success; go out of your comfort zone and meet people with similar aspirations.
-It’s not just about them encouraging you in times of frustration; you should also use your skills to help them without expecting anything in return.
-Nurturing and growing the bonds around you will do wonders to helping you grow as a person.
+You should always surround yourself with people who will motivate you towards success.
+Go out of your comfort zone and make friends with people with similar aspirations.
+It’s not just about them encouraging you in your times of frustration — you should also do the same for them without expecting anything in return.
+Nurturing those bonds will do wonders for you, both professionally and personally, in the long run.